pooltogether/multichain-gov-proposal-spec/README.md

 <img src="./assets/Timestamps.png" alt="drawing" width="30%"/>

-This problem is mitigated by using *epochs*.
+This problem can be mitigated by using *epochs*.
 Time is evenly divided into epochs.
 An epoch is long enough to ensure that they overlap across chains, no matter what the minor relative clock differences are.

 <img src="./assets/Epochs.png" alt="drawing" width="60%"/>